Degenerations of log Hodge de Rham spectral sequences, log Kodaira vanishing theorem in characteristic $p>0$ and log weak Lefschetz conjecture for log crystalline cohomologies: Introduction

-\parno This theorem is the log version of a nontrivial generalization of Mehta and Ramanathan's vanishing theorem in \cite{mr}.
-This is important because we can obtain the new class of log schemes such that Kodaira vanishing theorem holds in characteristic $p>0$.
-We hope that this theorem will be useful for the base point freeness in characteristic $p>0$ if $Y$ is of vertical type as in the characteristic $0$ case in \cite{kwv}.
+\parno This theorem is the log version of a nontrivial generalization of Mehta and Ramanathan's vanishing theorem in \cite{mr}; the proof of this theorem is more nontrivial than that of their theorem.
+This theorem is important because we can obtain the new class of log schemes such that Kodaira vanishing theorem holds in characteristic $p>0$.
 The theorem (\ref{theo:stk}) has an interesting application for congruences of the cardinalities of rational points of log Fano varieties with finite quasi-$F$-split heights over the log point of a finite field (\cite{nlfano}).
 This is a generalization of Esnault's theorem in \cite{es} (under the (mild) assumption ``the finiteness of the quasi-$F$-split height'').
-We hope that (\ref{theo:stk}) will have more applications.
+We hope that (\ref{theo:stk}) will have more important applications for algebraic geometry in characteristic $p$.